Prompts

 Creating a prompt

-To create a prompt, visit the prompts tab in a project, and click the "+ Prompt" button.
+To create a prompt, navigate to your Library in the top menu bar and select Prompts, then Create prompt.
 Pick a name and unique slug for your prompt.
-The slug is an immutable identifier that you can use to reference it in your code.
+The slug is an identifier that you can use to reference it in your code.
 As you change the prompt's name, description, or contents, its slug stays constant.

 Create a prompt